fsackur/GlueCode/notes.md

 # Preamble

 The majority of talks that we have in this group are demonstrations of software products.
 I’d like to talk about the code that stitches products together.
+Along the way I'm going to expound on my obsession with software contracts.

 I have a rough distinction between application code, that is probably in a single repository and may be valuable to different use cases, and glue code, that you write to make applications work in your context.
 Powershell is a great choice for glue code.